All Episodes

 In every generation, the world has produced enemies of human freedom.

-Because we are freedom's home and defender.
+They have attacked America because we are freedom's home and defender.

 And the commitment of our fathers is now the calling of our time.

-Some people did something, said a freshman congresswoman from Minnesota to support and justify the creation of care.
+Some people did something, said a freshman congresswoman from Minnesota, to support and justify the creation of care.

-Today I am here to respond to you exactly who did what to whom.
+Today, I am here to respond to you exactly who did what, to whom.

-Objectively speaking, we know who and what was done.
+Madam, objectively speaking, we know who and what was done.

 There is no uncertainty about that.